dokku/dokku/docs/deployment/logs.md

 By default, the Vector container runs with `network_mode: bridge` and can only reach app containers that are also on the default bridge network.
 Apps deployed onto a per-app network or a custom network - typically via `dokku network:set <app> initial-network <name>` - are not reachable from Vector over Docker's internal DNS, so sinks that need to talk to those apps directly (for example, an in-host log search service such as [Logpond](https://github.com/dokku/logpond)) would have to route traffic out through the external proxy.

-The global `vector-networks` property accepts a comma-separated list of Docker networks that Vector should additionally join.
+The global `vector-networks` property accepts a comma-separated list of Docker networks for Vector to join.

 ```shell
 dokku logs:set --global vector-networks dokku-logs